UPSC Exam Pattern 2020 - For Prelims, Mains and Interview

 - Each paper will be of 2 hours duration.

-- There will be negative marking for incorrect answers for all questions.
+- There will be negative marking for every incorrect answer.

-- There are four alternatives for the answers to every question.
-For each question for which a wrong answer has been given by the candidate, one-third (0.33) of the marks assigned to that question will be deducted as penalty.
+- Each question comes with 4 multiple choice answers.
+For each wrong answer, one-third (0.33) of the marks assigned to that question will be deducted as penalty.

-The Mains Examination will consist of a written examination and an interview test.
-The written examination will consist of 9 papers of conventional essay type in the subjects set out in subsection (B) of Section II out of which two papers will be of qualifying in nature.
+The UPSC IAS mains examination consists of 9 papers which are of conventional essay type in the subjects set out in subsection (B) of Section II out of which two papers will be of qualifying in nature.

-- Marks obtained for all compulsory subjects (Paper I to Paper VII) and marks obtained in the interview for personality test will be counted for ranking.
+- Marks obtained for all compulsory subjects (Paper I to Paper VII) and marks obtained in the interview/personality test will be included while announcing the result.

 - The interview will carry 275 marks (with no minimum qualifying marks).